ScooloV/bbpedia/docs/matched_play/guide.md

 Tournament Points.

-The team rankings are used to determine which teams are where in the rankings and a team\'s overall success with the team that finishes top of the rankings winning\' the event.
+The team rankings are used to determine which teams are where in the rankings and a team's overall success with the team that finishes top of the rankings winning' the event.
 It's important to remember that winning games doesn't just benefit you, but also all the members of your team as well!